 ECL measurement.
 Measurement of ECLs is a significant estimate that involves determination of methodology, models and data inputs.
-Details of ECL measurement methodology are disclosed in Note 29.
+Details of ECL measurement methodology and related updates are disclosed in Note 29.
 The following components have a major impact on credit loss allowance: definition of default, SICR, probability of default ("PD"), exposure at default ("EAD"), and loss given default ("LGD").
 The Bank regularly reviews the models and inputs to the models to reduce any differences between expected credit loss estimates and actual credit loss experience.
+In 2022, the Bank applied a new PD model for corporate clients with an immaterial impact on ECL level.
+Refer to Note 29 for more information about the model.